YZhang50927/MTFL/README.md

 All recognition models use the VST pretrained on VAD for feature extraction.
 The training of recognition models requires separate training on 4 splits and generates multiple checkpoints.
-Therefore, there is no provided model corresponding to VST pretrained on Kinetics400, taking into account both the necessity and workload.
+Therefore, there is no provided recognition model corresponding to VST pretrained on Kinetics400, taking into account both the necessity and workload.
 If needed, you can use the recognition/train.py script for training.